 Jeffrey (Jeff) B. McIntyre is a partner in the firm’s Litigation and Chemical departments.
 He is also active in the firm’s Pharmaceutical, Opinions and Counseling practice groups.

-As lead litigation counsel, Mr. McIntyre represents plaintiffs and defendants through all phases of patent infringement actions in a variety of technologies well-suited for his degrees in chemistry and biology, technologies such as cosmetics, steel, chemical manufacturing processes, polymer extrusions for automobile windshields and pharmaceuticals.
+As lead litigation counsel, Mr. McIntyre represents plaintiffs and defendants through all phases of patent infringement actions in a variety of technologies well-suited for his degrees in chemistry and biology, such as cosmetics, steel, chemical manufacturing processes, polymer extrusions for automobile windshields, and pharmaceuticals.

 Mr. McIntyre is able to develop winning strategies to effect favorable resolution of actual or potential litigation in all areas of technology, with particular emphasis on chemical, pharmaceutical and biologics (biosimilars) technologies.
 He is a strategic counselor to global companies big and small.